 MCKINNON PRIZE

-The Prize is the only of it's kind in Australia.
+The prize is Australia's only independent, non-partisan award for outstanding political leadership.
 It seeks to recognise leaders, encourage national discussion and inspire others to pursue courageous and visionary political leadership.

 A partnership between